Click here to access workshop materials.

 A two-day national symposium gathering together a broad, multidisciplinary spectrum of leading stakeholders to share information and dialogue about how the voices of children and youth are heard, how their interests are protected and how their evidence is received in justice processes.
 The symposium will generate innovative proposals for policy reform, best practices, and recommendations for future research about children’s participation in justice processes.

-The symposium features keynote speakers Sheldon Kennedy of the Sheldon Kennedy Child Advocacy Centre and Dr. Nicole Sherren of the Alberta Family Wellness Initiative.
+The symposium features keynote speakers Sheldon Kennedy of the Sheldon Kennedy Child Advocacy Centre and Dr. Nicole Sherren of the Alberta Family Wellness Initiative, with a special appearance by the Hon.
+Kathleen Ganley, Alberta Minister of Justice.
 Presenters include Dr. Rachel Birnbaum, Prof. Nick Bala, Patricia Hébert QC, Dr. Francine Cyr, the Hon.
 Gillian Marriott and many others.
 Read the agendum for a full list of speakers and workshops.

 Finding the Best Ways Forward is a project of the Canadian Research Institute for Law and the Family and the Office of the Child and Youth Advocate Alberta, and has been generously funded by a grant from the Alberta Law Foundation.